 The combination of our highly-differentiated technology and our scaled manufacturing footprint enables us to attract a large share of single-sourced products and long-term supply agreements, providing a high degree of revenue visibility and significant operating leverage, resulting in improved financial performance and bottom line growth.
-As of June 30, 2022, the aggregate lifetime revenue commitment reflected by these agreements amounted to \$27 billion, including more than \$10 billion during the period from 2022 through 2023 and more than \$3.5 billion in advanced payments and capacity reservation fees.
+As of September 30, 2022, the aggregate long-term revenue commitment reflected by these agreements amounted to \$27 billion, including more than \$10 billion during the period from January 2022 through December 2023 and more than \$3.5 billion in advanced payments and capacity reservation fees.
 These agreements include binding, multi-year, reciprocal annual (and, in some cases, quarterly) minimum purchase and supply commitments with wafer pricing and associated mechanics outlined for the contract term.
-Through an intense focus on collaboration, we have built deep strategic partnerships with a broad base of more than 35 customers as of June 30, 2022, many of whom are the global leaders in their field.
+Through an intense focus on collaboration, we have built deep strategic partnerships with a broad base of more than 38 customers as of September 30, 2022, many of whom are the global leaders in their field.